 Lecturer for viola

-Claudia Zimmermann, born in Saarbrücken, began her musical career initially on the violin, than switched to viola at the age of 14 years.
-Since 2013 she studies at the Saar University of Music with Professor Jone Kaliunaite.
+Claudia Zimmermann, born in Saarbrücken, began her musical career initially on the violin, then switched to viola at the age of 14 years.
+Since 2013, she studies at the Saar University of Music with Professor Jone Kaliunaite.
 Via Erasmus program, she studied from 2015-2016 at the Trinity Laban Conservatory for Music and Dance in London with Richard Crabtree.
 Orchestral experience she got in several youth and student orchestras (such as the Landesjugendorchester Baden-Württemberg and Bavaria, Junge Deutsche Philharmonie and Junge Norddeutsche Philharmonie), as assistant in the Brandenburg State Orchestra Frankfurt Oder and as an intern in the Symphony Orchestra Aachen.

 - Musik & Tanz